MicrosoftDocs/VBA-Docs/api/Outlook.ContactItem.Email3Address.md

 ## Example

-This Visual Basic for Applications (VBA) example sets "someone@example.com" as the e-mail address for the third e-mail entry of a contact.
+This Visual Basic for Applications (VBA) example sets "someone@example.com" as the email address for the third email entry of a contact.

 ```vb